Chart Color Schemes

 Health performance in Bargara - Burnett Heads is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Bargara - Burnett Heads, with high prevalence of common health conditions across both younger and older age groups.
+Health data shows significant challenges in Bargara - Burnett Heads with high prevalence of common health conditions across both younger and older age groups.
 Approximately 49% (~10,795 people) have private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health